nerevu/before-brunch-func/README.md

 Add `"before-brunch-func": "x.y.z"` to `package.json` of your brunch app.
 Or `npm install before-brunch-func --save`.

-Then in your `config.coffee` just add any function that accepts an `errback` as its only argument to the `func` parameter.
+Then in your `config.coffee` just add to the `func` parameter, a function that accepts an `errback` as its only argument .
 E.g.

 ```coffeescript
 beforeFunc = (errback) ->